 It’s those sharper decisions that make life easier.
 We begin to trust ourselves and the decisions we make, and we develop confidence in our ability to handle life.
 We add to our resilience.

-In short, the next time you feel hopeless, or stupid, or poor, or defective, or better than other people, remind yourself that it’s an emotional belief that’s probably wrong, even though it feels so right.
+In short, the next time you feel hopeless, or stupid, or poor, or defective, or better than other people, remind yourself that it’s an emotional belief, even though it feels so right.
 Don’t waste time debating the truth of your belief (unless you are practising cognitive behavioural therapy); instead, make the right decision, even if it feels wrong.

 Discover your emotional beliefs.

 Step 1.
-Grab a sheet of paper and place it on a table.
+Grab a sheet of paper and a pen.
 Make two lists of your strong beliefs: about yourself, and about the outside world.
-Include a belief even it it’s obviously right, rational, self-evident, justified and sensible.
+Include beliefs that are obviously right, rational, self-evident, justified and sensible.
 Don’t even look at step 2 until you have finished making the lists.

 If you are not 100% sure your belief is correct, don’t include it.
 Only include the beliefs you are sure about.